kartoza/docker-pg-backup/README.md

 * `SSL_SECURE` The determines if the S3 bucket is
 * `BUCKET` Indicates the bucket name that will be created.

-You can also mount the `s3cfg` or `backups-cron` configuration file as
+You can read more about configuration options for [s3cmd](https://s3tools.org/s3cmd-howto)

+For a typical usage of this look at the [docker-compose-s3.yml](https://github.com/kartoza/docker-pg-backup/blob/master/docker-compose-s3.yml)

+## Mounting Configs

+The image supports mounting the following configs:
+* s3cfg when backing to `S3` backend
+* backup-cron for any custom configuration you need to specify in the file.

+An environment variable `${EXTRA_CONFIG_DIR}` controls the location of the folder.

+If you need to mount [s3cfg](https://gist.github.com/greyhoundforty/a4a9d80a942d22a8a7bf838f7abbcab2) file.
+You can run the following:

 ```
 -e ${EXTRA_CONFIG_DIR}=/settings
 -v /data:/settings
 ```
 Where `s3cfg` is located in `/data`

-You can read more about configuration options for [s3cmd](https://s3tools.org/s3cmd-howto)

-For a typical usage of this look at the [docker-compose-s3.yml](https://github.com/kartoza/docker-pg-backup/blob/master/docker-compose-s3.yml)

 ## Restoring